Viola lutea subsp. calaminaria

 Viola lutea subsp. calaminaria (synonym Viola calaminaria) is a subspecies of V. lutea, in the violet family, the Violaceae.
 The plant occurs from Kelmis (La Calamine in French) in the Belgian province of Liège across the borders to Germany and the Netherlands.
-The plant has adapted to an excess of zinc in the tailings of a former mines, the heaps of stone left over after separating the valuable fraction of ore.
+The plant has adapted to an excess of zinc in the tailings of a former mine, the heaps of stone left over after separating the valuable fraction from the ore.
 By evolving the ability to cope with the toxic heavy metal pollution, this violet has gained an advantage over the other plants in the ecosystem, as is able to become the locally dominant floral component of such habitats.

 Taxonomy

 Although it had been reduced to a subspecies in 1986 already, local national species lists preferred to recognise the varieties as locally endemic species, but genetic research in 2006 made this position untenable.

 Mining for zinc began in earnest regionally in the Roman era, and this violet would most likely have mutated to take advantage of the heavy metal pollution at some time afterwards.
 Both the names Kelmis and La Calamine are derived from the Ancient Latin word for 'zinc ore', cadmia, via the Medieval Latin word calamina, meaning 'zinc'.